 June to October offers the best wildlife viewing in all of the parks – the short, dry vegetation makes it easier to spot animals.
 Also, Lake Manyara and Tarangire see an influx of animals in search of water.

-When is the best time for safari in Tanzania?
+When is the best time for a Northern Circuit safari?

 The 'best time' for safari in Tanzania depends on what you most want to see ...

 Northern Circuit weather by month

 Rainfall: Medium Day temp: Very hot Night temp: Mild Visitors: Medium

 It's hot and humid in northern Tanzania in January.
 There's usually not too much rainfall, though late afternoons sometimes see short-lived storms after the heat of the day.
 Evenings are pleasant.